RETSEVMO Hard capsule Ref.[28022] Active ingredients: Selpercatinib

 Serious including fatal haemorrhagic events were reported in patients receiving selpercatinib (see section 4.8).

-Permanently discontinue selpercatinib in patients with severe or life-threatening haemorrhage (see section 4.2).
+Permanently discontinue selpercatinib in patients with life-threatening or recurrent severe haemorrhage (see section 4.2).

 Tumour lysis syndrome (TLS)